 This lake has 127 m depth and reportedly had a sky blue color which then turned into white.
 The second lake is Tiwu Ata Mbupu.
 This lake is known to have the color changed from originally dark brown to milky chocolate.
 For the locals, Mbupu is a resting place for old people’s spirit.

-The alteration part can occur within hours, months or even years.
+The alteration part can occur within hours, months, or even years.
 It might be a nice surprise for visitors.
 Discovering the colors will feel like opening a hidden gift – no one know what they get.
-Spend some time to be amazed by the magnificent view.
+Spend some time being amazed by the magnificent view.

 Rows of green hills and mountains behind with a nice backdrop will complement the hiking experience.
 Some people swear, going to these lakes is among one thing people must do.
 At least once in a lifetime experience.
 Kelimutu lakes were listed among the 7 wonders, so they are probably right!